-PIML has established a Diversity and Inclusion Committee which is sponsored by the CEO and comprised of a diverse cross-section of members.
-PIML's Diversity and Inclusion Committee makes recommendations to the NRC regarding the Group's measurable diversity and inclusion objectives.
+Platinum has established a Diversity and Inclusion Committee which is chaired by the Chief People Officer and comprised of a diverse cross-section of members.
+Platinum's Diversity and Inclusion Committee makes recommendations to the NRC regarding the Group's measurable diversity and inclusion objectives.

-During the reporting period, significant progress was made alongside our diversity and inclusion objectives with the following notable achievements:
+During the reporting period, significant progress was made alongside Platinum's diversity and inclusion objectives with the following notable achievements: